MicroEJ/docs/ApplicationDeveloperGuide/sandboxedApplication.rst

    sandboxedAppFundamentalConcepts
    sandboxedAppSharedInterface

-A Sandboxed Application is a Java Application that can run over a Multi-Sandbox Firmware.
+A Sandboxed Application is a Java Application that can run over a Multi-Sandbox Executable.
-Sandboxed Applications can be linked statically to the Multi-Sandbox Firmware or installed dynamically on the device.
+Sandboxed Applications can be linked statically to the Multi-Sandbox Executable or installed dynamically on the device.

 Typical use cases for a Sandboxed Application are: